- Home

 Staging SCLC

-Sometimes, SCLC is staged using a 2-stage system in which the cancer is classified as either limited stage or extensive stage.
+Sometimes, SCLC is staged using a 2-stage system in which the cancer is classified as either limited disease or extensive disease.

 Prognosis

 Prognosis means the expected outcome of a disease.
-You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict the exact course of the disease.
-Instead, your doctor can give you an idea about the general outlook for people with the same type and stage of lung cancer.
+You may wish to discuss your prognosis and treatment options with your doctor, but it is not possible for anyone to predict exactly how the disease will respond to treatment.
+Instead, your doctor can give you a general idea of the outlook for people with the same type and stage of lung cancer.

 To work out your prognosis, your doctor will consider: